alarner/perk-docs/src/v1/guides/deploying-perk-apps-to-heroku.md

 	* Runs any database migrations that you've added.
 1. `heroku open`
 	* Opens the deployed app in your browser.
+	* If you get an error that says `howhap-middleware requires an express session.` just wait a few minutes.
+Sometimes Heroku takes a while to boot up the redis server.

 ### Re-deploying